Dumfries Museum

 Dumfries Museum and Camera Obscura, located in Dumfries in Dumfries & Galloway, is the largest museum in the region.
 The museum has extensive collections relating to local and history from the pre-historic era.
-The museum also has the world's oldest working Camera Obscura.
-Admission is free, however a small fee applies for the Camera Obscura.
+The museum also has the world's oldest working camera obscura.
+Admission is free, though a small fee applies for the camera obscura.

 Collections

 The museum's collections cover all material relating to the natural history and human pre-history of the region, from geology to dress, folk material, archaeology and early photographs.